GadgetRenu

 Is R2 certification the same as e-Stewards certification?

-Does R2 certification guarantee my data is safe?
+Does R2 certification mean my data cannot be recovered?

-Why should I care about R2 if I've already factory reset my phone?
+Why should I care about R2 if I have already factory-reset my device?

 How is R2 certification different from ISO 14001?

-ISO 14001 is a general environmental management certification that applies to any industry.
-R2 is specifically designed for the electronics reuse and recycling industry and includes requirements that ISO 14001 doesn't cover, such as NIST 800-88 data destruction, electronics-specific tracking and documentation, and downstream vendor accountability.
-A company can hold both certifications, but R2 is the one that directly addresses how your phone and data are handled.
+ISO 14001 is a general environmental-management certification that applies to any industry.
+R2 is specifically designed for the electronics reuse and recycling industry and includes electronics-specific requirements that ISO 14001 does not cover — for example, documented data destruction, electronics-specific chain-of-custody, and downstream-vendor accountability.
+A facility can hold both certifications.

 Ready to sell?